Zahid-Sarang/Pizza-roma-documentation/Readme.md

-🛑 Note: Because AWS EKS and EC2 instances are paid services, I have deleted the cluster.
+🛑 Note: The cluster is deleted because AWS EKS and EC2 instances are paid services.

 # 🍕 Pizza-Roma